Career and Life Resources

 The Office of the Provost is dedicated to making sure that all faculty members have the information and resources they need to acclimate to Northwestern and succeed in their careers.
 Here are a few resources to help you navigate life at Northwestern.

 - New Faculty Welcome: Succeeding at Northwestern is a one-day program specially designed to highlight the scholarly, teaching, and administrative resources available to help you excel in your new role.
-The program is organized through the Office of Learning and Organizational Development, and includes an informal networking lunch with Deans and Associate Deans for Faculty.
-The 2014 Program may be viewed HERE.
+The program is organized through the Office of the Provost, and includes an informal networking lunch with Deans and Associate Deans for Faculty.
+View the 2015 Program.

 - The Guide for New Faculty is updated annually and is intended to serve as a central resource of onboarding information for new faculty.